MichaelCretignier/SNAKY/README.md

 3) The MHK activity index time-series
 4) The stellar vsini (in validation...)

+From high resolution spectra in the visible.
+SNAKY is NOT an RV pipeline aiming at EPRV precision like YARARA.

 # Release Date (Soon...!)

 The code is missing some important tables that prevent it from running, the code is planned to be released in a few weeks.